KayMas2808/dsa/OS.md

 ## Difference between main memory and secondary memory.

-*(Self-correction: The provided text only lists the heading, not the content.
-I will add a general definition based on common OS knowledge.)*

 ### Main Memory (RAM):
 * **Volatility:** Volatile (data is lost when power is off).